liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Once you've created a site, it appears in the Sites page of the Control Panel.
-Once the site has been created you can specify more details about the site using three categories: Basic Information, Search Engine Optimization and Advanced.
+Once the site has been created you can specify more details about the site using three categories: Basic Information, Search Engine Optimization, and Advanced.

 ![Figure 3.8: Editing a Site](../../images/01-site-editor.png)